 I’m afraid you’ve bought into the great jiaozi conspiracy.
 If you’ll notice, the TWOC piece clearly states that the tradition of chowing down jiaozi during every festival is a northern Chinese custom, and gives several examples of what southerners eat instead.
-And yes, I did insist on the author, a northerner, including both disclaimers, thus demonstrating the importance of diversity in the workplace.
+And yes, I did insist on the author, a northerner, including all of that, thus demonstrating the importance of diversity in the workplace.

 Obviously, they don’t have such checks and balances over at CCTV.
 The question, “Is the Spring Festival Gala perpetrating cultural imperialism over southern China?” debated each year among netizens of the forgotten half of the country the morning after the the gala.
 Because why would we limit ourselves to eating mashed-up meat and vegetable lumps (which, we southerners sneer, is what you do to food during those harsh northern winters to hide how little of it you have) on the one day of the year when we’re supposed to show off the plentiful state of our larders?